Former Dallas police officer Amber Guyger asks appeals court to throw out murder conviction for killing Botham Jean

 In October 2019, a jury found Guyger guilty of murdering Jean and sentenced her to 10 years in prison.

-Her defense claims there was insufficient evidence to convict her of murder.
+Guyger's defense claims there was insufficient evidence to convict her of murder.
 The defense has asked the Fifth District Court of Appeals in Dallas to either acquit Guyger of that charge or make a finding of criminally negligent homicide -- which carries a punishment of six months to two years -- and hold a new hearing on the punishment.

+Jean's mother, Allison, told CNN she was confident the appeals court would uphold the murder conviction.

+"Amber Guyger needs to sit where she is in prison and accept responsibility for what she did to my son, my family, my country, my world," Allison Jean said in a phone interview Tuesday from her home in St. Lucia.

-Her lawyer, Michael Mowla, argued before the three-judge appeals court that Guyger's mistaken belief she was in her own apartment negates "evil intent" to kill.
+Guyger's lawyer, Michael Mowla, argued before the three-judge appeals court that Guyger's mistaken belief she was in her own apartment negates "evil intent" to kill.
 A conviction of criminally negligent homicide, he argued, would be more appropriate.

 "Mr. Mowla, you're overlooking the fact that Miss Guyger testified that she intentionally shot Mr Jean," Chief Justice Robert D. Burns III told the attorney.
 Burns at one point suggested that Guyger's conviction was in fact supported by the legal precedent raised by the defense.